The Project Sword manual and annual

 Probe Force No 2

 Measuring 31 cm / 12 3/16 in long, this ship also features friction drive with a 'siren sound' and is marked 'Made in Hong Kong' underneath.
-The fuselage appears to've been copied from a previously existing toy called Apollo Rocket by an unknown manufacturer.
+The fuselage appears to've been copied from a previously existing toy called Apollo Rocket made by Scientific Toys Ltd (it appears in an advert by that company in a Hong Kong trade magazine).

 Probe Force No 3